Hello Daydreamers!

 It’s time to give shape to the cake topper and to do that we need to organize all letters.

 Start by overlapping all letters.
-I decided to have “happy” on the top, and birthday at the bottom.
+I decided to have “happy” on the top and “birthday” at the bottom.

-The goal here is to have everything connected.
 Oh!
-And don’t forget the “tittle”.
-As you can see I connected the dot (for the letter “i”) with the letter h.
+And don’t forget the dot from the letter “i.”
+As you can see, I connected the dot (for the letter “i”) with the letter h.

 Step 3 – Copy and Flip Design